 That night I went to bed pretty early as I was starting to feel a bit sniffly and ill and hoped that a good night’s rest would do me some good.
 As I lay in the tent drifting off and feeling pretty thankful to rest after a whole day travelling, planning and more travelling, I thought about our style of travel and whether I liked it or not.
 Earlier in the day, I was feeling pretty let down by myself- due to not planning or booking any of our transport, I’d basically had to forfeit everything I’d originally wanted to do.
 However, after the day we’d had, discovering Hvar and its beauty, I wondered if it was really a bad thing.
 I mean, we’d left our plans open on purpose so that we wouldn’t be restricted with specific dates and times and could go where the wind took us.
 If that wind took us to Hvar, maybe somehow that’s where we were supposed to be.
 I was pretty damn excited to explore some of the island’s rugged natural beauty and its more refined towns.
 Just before I slipped into a deep sleep I figured it out: improvised travel can be indeed be a curse, but one that turns out to be a blessing.

+There are so many different types of travelling styles.
 So what kind do you prefer?
 Making it up as you go along, or following a strict schedule?
-Some of us like a mix of both styles.
-Let me know in the comments…
+Travelling alone or travelling as a couple?
+Let me know in the comments what your favourite is!

 If you liked this post, give it a share or a re-pin to make my day!